sp2229/CHEME-5660-CourseRepository-Fall-2025/README.md

 Pkg.add("IJulia")
 ```

 This registers a **Julia** kernel with Jupyter.
-If you activated a conda env named `course`, keep using it for Jupyter:
+If you activated a conda environment named `course`, continue to launch `jupyter lab` from that environment to ensure kernels align:

 ```bash
 conda activate course